Strengthening Your Immunity Through Diet

-Your immune system is your first line of defense against infections, and its effectiveness depends directly on what you eat.
+Your immune system is your first line of defense against infections, and its effectiveness directly depends on what you eat.
 No miracle food "boosts" immunity overnight, but a long-term diet rich in key nutrients keeps your defenses at their best.
-This guide identifies essential nutrients and the best foods to prioritize.
+This guide identifies essential nutrients and foods to prioritize.

 Steps